mediachain/mediachain-docs/index.md

 It provides a singular data fabric for a new generation of open-first media applications.

-Mediachain functions like a traditional database, but is a global, decentralized system.
+Mediachain serves the role of a traditional database, but is a global, decentralized system.

 It is a single port of entry for applications and users to publish, discover, and collaborate on media metadata.